 Every possible contact your business has with a new or existing customer should enforce your brand values.
 That doesn’t mean you need to be shoving what you stand for down your customers’ throats every time you answer the phone.
 It just means the way you interact with customers should be thought through and in keeping with your vision and purpose.

-Every time you touch a customer or prospect, your brand should be felt – whether this is through your advertising and promotional activities or customer-facing communications.
+Every time you communicate with a customer or prospect, your brand should be felt – whether this is through your advertising and promotional activities or customer-facing communications.
 Your brand is your DNA so make sure it works its way upwards through every layer of your organisation.

 What to consider when creating a brand